 In 1848, the Boston Public Library (BPL) became the first publicly supported large, urban library in the nation, introducing the revolutionary concept of book borrowing.
 Today, the BPL and Athenaeum are joined by an astonishing array of libraries, both historic and high-tech, including the Harvard University and Massachusetts Institute of Technology library systems; the Mary Baker Eddy Library for the Betterment of Humanity; the Massachusetts Board of Library Commissioners, which oversees the maintenance and development of library services for all residents of the Commonwealth, including a robust program of regional services and statewide electronic services; and the Massachusetts Historical Society, which houses the 250,000-page Adams Papers Collection of letters and manuscripts.

-GSLIS shares strong bonds with all these institutions, working with them to cosponsor forums, provide continuing education, and place interns and graduates in jobs.
-The Boston tradition of idealism and equality -- coupled with the citys incredible resources -- delivers a truly unparalleled experience to everyone in the GSLIS community.
+SLIS shares strong bonds with all these institutions, working with them to cosponsor forums, provide continuing education, and place interns and graduates in jobs.
+The Boston tradition of idealism and equality -- coupled with the citys incredible resources -- delivers a truly unparalleled experience to everyone in the SLIS community.